 Endometrial carcinomas usually manifest with leukorrhea and irregular bleeding, often in postmenopausal women.
 With progression, the uterus enlarges and may become affixed to surrounding structures as the cancer infiltrates surrounding tissues.
+These tumors usually are slow to metastasize, but if left untreated, eventually

-- These tumors usually are slow to metastasize, but if left untreated, eventually disseminate to - regional nodes and more distant sites. - With therapy, the 5-year survival rate for early-stage carcinoma is 90%, but survival drops precipitously in higher-stage tumors.
+With therapy, the 5-year survival rate for early-stage carcinoma is 90%, but survival drops precipitously in higher-stage tumors.